meteor/meteor/outlines/accounts.md

     4. Security concerns - don't accidentally publish secret data to the client
 7. Allowing the same user to log in through different methods - “account merging”
     1. Update the existing account using requestCredential
+    2. accounts-meld in case you want to do more complicated things, but make sure you understand the risk!
     2. There's a community project in progress to make this simpler
 8. Authentication, roles, and permissions
     1. Read about roles and permissions in the security article